Training Adaptive Reconstruction Networks for Blind Inverse Problems: Related works

 \paragraph{Regularization theory}

-From a historical perspective, the first inverse problem solvers were based on simple inverses or approximate inverses of $\Ab(\thetab)$.
-This approach provides low quality results when the matrix $\Ab(\thetab)$ has a non trivial kernel or when the conditioning number of $\Ab^*(\thetab)$ is high.
+From a historical perspective, the first inverse problem solvers were based on simple inverses or approximate inverses of $\Az(\thetaz)$.
+This approach provides low quality results when the matrix $\Az(\thetaz)$ has a non trivial kernel or when the conditioning number of $\Az^*(\thetaz)$ is high.
 In those cases, it is critical to use regularization terms.
 For long ($\sim$ 1960-2000), simple quadratic terms (Tikhonov) dominated the scientific landscape.
 Around 1990, a second research trend appeared with convex, nonlinear regularizers such as total variation \cite{rudin1992nonlinear}.
 This area culminated with the development of the compressed sensing theory \cite{candes2006robust,lustig2005faster}.
-Starting from 2015, impressive performance gains have occurred with the advent of neural networks.
-They seem to be likely to replace the initial methods in a growing number of technologies \cite{wang2018image}.

 \paragraph{Learned reconstruction}